Jason10897/IBM-Data-Science-Capstone-Coursera/README.md

 <br>Contains the second lab for the third week of the course.
 <br>Note that GitHub was not able to render the folium maps in the output.
 Also, I have censored my Foursquare API credentials for security reasons.
 Kindly replace the censored code (used the * symbol 5 times) with your own Foursquare API credentials for peronal use.

+5. Segmenting and Clustering - Toronto.ipynb
+<br>Contains the assignment for the third week of the course.
+The assignment is divided into 3 parts.
+This notebook contains all 3 parts.
+<br>Note that GitHub was not able to render the folium maps in the output.
+Also, I have censored my Foursquare API credentials for security reasons.
+Kindly replace the censored code (used the * symbol 5 times) with your own Foursquare API credentials for peronal use.

 Note: GitHub may not be able to render a Jupyter Notebook in one go, so kindly reload it a few times to view the Notebook, if it does not load the first time around.